-What is home blood pressure monitoring (HBPM)?
+What is home blood pressure monitoring?

 In England, there are over eight million people diagnosed with hypertension (high blood pressure).

-HBPM enables patients to measure and share their blood pressure readings with their GP from their home.
+Home blood pressure monitoring enables patients with hypertension to measure and share their blood pressure readings with their GP from their home.

-What are the benefits of HBPM?
+What are the benefits?

-- Reduce the incidence of clinical events such as death, heart attack or stroke, over five years.
+- reduce the incidence of clinical events such as death, heart attack or stroke, over five years

-- Be cost effective
+- be cost effective.

-What is NHS England and Improvement doing to help?
+What is NHS England doing to help?

 What support is available for NHS staff?